London, UK or Washington D.C | Full time, (two years with the possibility of extension)

 - Solid judgement and problem-solving skills with high attention to detail, accuracy and quality.

-Please note that due to the high number of applications we receive when a position is posted, we are only able to respond directly to candidates with whom we wish to move forward in the interview process.
+Please note that due to the very high number of applications we receive when positions are posted, we are only able to respond directly to candidates with whom we wish to move forward in the interview process.